Introducing Solid Foods

-- Baby still seems hungry even after 8 – 12 breast feedings per day.
+- Baby still seems hungry, even after 8 – 12 breast feedings per day.

 - Baby seems interested in the food on your plate.

-- Baby can sit up right on his own.
+- Baby can sit upright without help.

 - Highchair, plastic spoons and dishes, bibs and a sippy cup.